samply/bbmri-fhir-ig/input/pages/howtoJoin.md

 ### General Requirements
-1. Installing and running a Bridgehead
+1. Installing and running a Bridgehead:
 All requirements for installing and running a Bridgehead are documented [here](https://github.com/samply/bridgehead#requirements).

 2. Data protection: